node-apn/node-apn/doc/apn.markdown

 As of version 1.2.0 it is possible to use a set of methods provided by Notification object (`setAlertText`, `setActionLocKey`, `setLocKey`, `setLocArgs`, `setLaunchImage`) to aid the creation of the alert parameters.
 For applications which provide Newsstand capability there is a new boolean parameter `note.newsstandAvailable` to specify `content-available` in the payload.

+For iOS 7 applications which support Silent Remote Notifications you can use the `note.contentAvailable` property.
+This is identical in functionality to  `note.newsstandAvailable` without the confusion of the "Newstand" terminology.

 A `Notification` enapsulates the data to be compiled down to JSON and pushed to a device.
 See the [payload documentation][pl] for more details.
 At present the total length of the payload accepted by Apple is 256 bytes.

 ### notification.retryLimit